YuruiHong/YuruiHong.github.io/_pages/about.md

 This is Yurui Hong's home on the web!

 I'm currently a Ph.D. student at Tsinghua University starting from 2024, majoring in bioinformatics.
 I have obtained two Bachelor's degrees, one in Chemical Biology for Pharmaceutical Sciences and one in Software Enginering.
-I am always interested in the inter section of biology and computer science and am actively seeking opportunities to apply computational techniques to biological research.
+I am always interested in the intersection of biology and computer science and am actively seeking opportunities to apply computational techniques to biological research.